marwahaha/apps_marketing_recover_cart/README.md

 # apps_marketing_recover_cart

-This apps allow you know the products abandonned by your customer in the shopping cart and to contact them
+This apps allow you know the products abandoned by your customer in the shopping cart and to contact them

 Important Note :